yudan888/infinite-craft-auto-merger/README.md

 **Resolution:**
 No action required.
 The background DOM observer automatically catches up and updates your tally as soon as the game syncs page elements.

+---

+## 🌙 Dark Mode Not Working

+**Issue:**
+Dark mode doesn't affect the panel so the panel still stays white.

+**Resolution:**
+No action required.
+I'll probably be fixing this bug in the next update!